 Irish law requires the Directors to prepare financial statements for each financial period.
-Under that law the Directors have prepared the financial statements in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
+Under that law the Directors have prepared the financial statements in accordance with IFRS Accounting Standards.

 Under Irish law, the Directors shall not approve the financial statements unless they are satisfied that they give a true and fair view of the Group's and Bank's assets, liabilities and financial position as at the end of the financial period and the profit or loss of the Group for the financial period.